Shannon-Goddard/AlphabetSoupChallenge/README.md

 - **ASK_AMT**—Funding amount requested
 - **IS_SUCCESSFUL**—Was the money used effectively

-**Instructions**
-Create a new Jupyter Notebook within a new folder on your computer.
-Name this new notebook file “AlphabetSoupChallenge.ipynb” (or something easily identifiable).

-Download the Alphabet Soup Charity dataset (charity_data.csv) and place it in the same directory as your notebook.

 Import and characterize the input data.
-Hint: Be sure to identify the following in your dataset:
 - What variable(s) are considered the target for your model?
 - What variable(s) are considered to be the features for your model?
 - What variable(s) are neither and should be removed from the input data?

-Using the methods described in this module, preprocess all numerical and categorical variables, as needed:
+Preprocess all numerical and categorical variables.
 - Combine rare categorical values via bucketing.
 - Encode categorical variables using one-hot encoding.
 - Standardize numerical variables using TensorFlow’s StandardScaler class.

-Using a TensorFlow neural network design of your choice, create a binary classification model that can predict if an Alphabet Soup funded organization will be successful based on the features in the dataset.
+Using a TensorFlow neural network design, create a binary classification model that can predict if an Alphabet Soup funded organization will be successful based on the features in the dataset.
-- You may choose to use a neural network or deep learning model.
-- **Hint**: Think about how many inputs there are before determining the number of neurons and layers in your model.

-Compile, train, and evaluate your binary classification model.
-Be sure that your notebook produces the following outputs:
+Compile, train, and evaluate our binary classification model.
 - Final model loss metric
 - Final model predictive accuracy

-Do your best to optimize your model training and input data to achieve a target predictive accuracy higher than 75%.
+Optimize our model training and input data to achieve a target predictive accuracy higher than 75%.
-- Look at Page 19.2.6 for ideas on how to optimize and boost model performance.
-- **Note**: You will not be penalized if your model does not achieve target performance, as long as you demonstrate an attempt at model optimization within your notebook.

 Create a new README.txt file within the same folder as your AlphabetSoupChallenge.ipynb notebook.
 Include a 5–10 sentence writeup in your README that addresses the following questions:
 - How many neurons and layers did you select for your neural network model?
 Why?
 - Were you able to achieve the target model performance?
 What steps did you take to try and increase model performance?